segmentio/segment-docs/src/unified-profiles/connect-a-workspace.md

 ## Step 4: Create Computed Traits and Predictions

-After linking your customer data to Flex through a Unify space, you can set up [Computed Traits](#computed-traits) and [Predictions](#predictions) to better understand your users.
+After linking your customer data to Flex through a Unify space, you can set up [computed traits](#computed-traits) and [Predictions](#predictions) to better understand your users.

 > warning "Complete an interaction in Flex before creating computed traits in Segment"
-> Before you can create computed traits in Segment, you must confirm your customer identifier settings and then complete a customer interaction in Flex.
+> Before you can create computed traits in Segment, you must connect your Unify space to Flex and then complete a customer interaction in Flex.

 ### Computed traits
 [Computed traits](/docs/unify/traits/computed-traits) allow you to quickly create user or account-level calculations that Segment keeps up-to-date over time.
 These computations are based on the events and event properties that you are sending through Segment.